 University of Georgia, Athens, studying with Adrian Childs, Peter Van Zandt Lane,

 and Emily Koh.
-He also functions as the Assistant Director of the Dancz Center for New Music to provide technical support and instruction at the Hugh Hodgson School of Music.
+He served as the Assistant Director of the Dancz Center for New Music and functioned as an instructor of record in the Intro to Music Technology class at the Hugh Hodgson School of Music.

 "You compose because you want to somehow summarize in some permanent form your most basic feelings about being alive, to set down... some sort of permanent statement about the way it feels to live now, today."